 • For all technology-related requests, applicants must consult with the Bruin Learn Center of Excellence to ensure alignment with campus IT policies and scalability requirements.

-• There is no remission support for GSRs or ASEs provided through this grants program.
-Fee and tuition remissions, TIF, worker’s compensation, and other hiring fees will be the responsibility of the hiring department.
-These funds should not be included in the budget worksheet.
+• There is limited fee remission support for GSRs or ASEs provided through the TLC Catalyst Grant program; only up to $7K for one academic quarter may be requested and included in the proposed budget.
+Any fee remissions exceeding this amount as well as all TIF, worker’s compensation, and other hiring fees will be the responsibility of the hiring department and thus should not be included in the budget worksheet.
+Please note that graduate student employees do not incur tuition and fees during summer months.

 Checklist with Proposal Requirements